dedelala/round/go-round/README.md

 ## just for fun

-Note: go-round can be redirected and it still goes round
+go-round can be redirected and it still goes round

 ```
 go-round > some-file